tdegeus/shelephant/docs/dataset.rst

     shelephant git commit -m "Update state of usb-drive" shelephant git push

-Now you can get the updates on your laptop (even if the two systems would not have any direct connection):
+Now you can get the updates on your laptop (even if the two systems did not have any direct connection):

 .. code-block:: bash